 - Executive Chef Luciano Pellegrini

-We caught up with the white truffles at Valentino in Las Vegas in The Venetian Resort and Casino.
+We caught up with the white truffles at Valentino in Las Vegas in The Venetian Resort and Casino where people go to eat and also to gamble, although many also prefer to gamble online with games like situs slot and others.
 Walking through the classic lounge our noises were delighted to get our first whiff of the aromas of white truffles that filled the room.

 The dining room glistened with numerous wine glasses at each table placement and a basket of these “white diamonds “ from the earth sat center stage beckoning guests to come over a get a closer look and smell of what they were about to experience.